flatironinstitute/sciware/29_CCA/main.md

 - Default limits: 2 cores, 10G memory
    - Guaranteed resources vs. shared limits
    - Can increase limits, but this reduces number of possible binder users
-- Popeye has a lot of available resources, rusty more limited
+- Popeye has a lot of available resources, rusty busier
    - Testing access to GPUs on rusty (`gpu: true`)
 - Monitor usage on [grafana.flatironinstitute.org](https://grafana.flatironinstitute.org/d/KqB4-8OZk/binder) from FI network